Jibbril/chalmers-tda352-cryptography/summaries/lecture3.md

 Due to the massive amount of electricity used globally to compute in and sustain the Bitcoin network it can easily be argued that Bitcoin is bad for the environment.
 Some have argued that the proof-of-work system is a major problem for this exact reason, and should be replaced by the less computationally demanding proof-of-stake paradigm.

 ### Proof-of-stake
 In proof of stake, the key concept is that of a lottery.
 Everyone who stakes currency in the system joins the lottery, with chance to win proportional to their stake.
 If you win the lottery, you get to validate a block and reap the block rewards.
-In this way, the actors that have staked the most will have the largest chance to mint blocks, but they also have the most to lose in case they approve fraudulent blocks due to slashing (taking of the staked currency).
+In this way, the actors that have staked the most will have the largest chance to validate blocks, but they also have the most to lose in case they approve fraudulent blocks due to slashing (taking of the staked currency).
+Thus they are heavily incentivized to keep the network runnning in a correct way.

 ### Anonymity in Bitcoin
 Bitcoin is simultaneously completely anonymous and very transparent.
 This is because creating a bitcoin wallet is completely anonymous, but if that wallet is somehow linked to a person then the entire transaction history is publicly available.
 There are other cryptocurrencies like Zcash that are focused on true privacy that are based on Zero-Knowledge Proofs.